winglang/winglibs/slack/README.md

 ```

 After compiling and deploying your app using `tf-aws` you there will be an endpoint called `Slack_Request_Url` that is part of the terraform output.
 The URL should end with `/slack/events`.
-It will look somehting like this:
+It will look something like this:

 ```sh
 Apply complete!
 Resources: 11 added, 0 changed, 0 destroyed.